What is digital continuity?

 - complexities associated with authenticity and integrity of digital records.

 In 2012 Queensland State Archives released its Digital Continuity Strategy.
 This Strategy sets out the basis for the work to be undertaken by Queensland State Archives to develop a digital continuity approach for all Queensland public authorities.

-Developed after extensive consultation with public authorities, this strategy outlines the strategic objective, activities and guiding principles for ensuring digital public records can remain accessible, authentic and meaningful over time, in a cost-effective and strategic manner, despite the obsolescence of hardware, software and media.
+Developed after extensive consultation with public authorities, this strategy outlines the objective, activities and guiding principles for ensuring digital public records can remain accessible, authentic and meaningful over time despite the obsolescence of hardware, software and media.
 The objective is to safeguard and deliver easy access to the essential evidence of public administration, the corporate memory of government and a vital component of the documentary history of the state for the benefit of current and future generations.

 For more information on the results of consultation to examine the digital archiving practices of Queensland public authorities that informed the development of the strategy, go to Investigating digital continuity practices.

 Queensland State Archives is now working on a staged program of work to implement the strategy.
 Our vision for successfully implemented digital continuity is summarized in the diagram below:

 To contact the Digital Archives team, please telephone (07) 3131 7951 or email email@example.com.